 With the massive popularity of tea today, it has become a business of vast proportions.
 There are so many brands of tea out there it can be overwhelming!
 Big brands of tea from all over the world have blended well known teas that are easily recognizable.
-However, many people are going back to the roots of tea to really develop a true appreciation for the drink, which oftentimes means looking at tea that does not come from big brands – tea that is not produced for the masses.
+However, many people are going back to the roots of tea to really develop a true appreciation for the drink, which oftentimes means looking at the best brands of tea that may not come from big brands – tea that is not produced for the masses.

 Because tea is quite a personal thing and there is such a variety of tastes available, you can get quite involved with discovering and choosing teas that suit your taste buds.
 And this is where tea drinking gets fun.
 Because of all the options out there and all the people interested in tea, you are no longer limited to the big brands.
 Now, you are able to seek out smaller plantation teas, directly from the people that grow them!